 [Annotate] = 0;

-Or attach a WHERE clause to specify specific records:
+Or attach a WHERE clause to your query to update specific records:

 UPDATE [dbo].[D_Department]